MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/logmessages-property.md

 ---

-# LogMessages Property
+# LogMessages property

 **Applies to:** Access 2013 | Access 2016

 You can use the **LogMessages** property in an SQL pass-through query to specify whether messages returned from an SQL database are stored in a messages table in the current Microsoft Access database.

 > [!NOTE]
 > The **LogMessages** property applies only to pass-through queries.

 ## Setting

 The **LogMessages** property uses the following settings.

 |**Setting**|**Visual Basic**|**Description**|
 |:-----|:-----|:-----|
 |Yes|**True** (-1)|Microsoft Access stores messages returned from the SQL database in a messages table.|
 |No|**False** (0)|(Default) Microsoft Access doesn't store messages returned from the SQL database.|

-You can set this property by using the query's property sheet or Visual Basic .
+You can set this property by using the query's property sheet or Visual Basic.

 ## Remarks